 5 NB!
 Add Hello everyone!
 Yasty borsch! ( i am good at borsch) On photo.
 But bread is not with garlic, this is a pity.
 Cheburek is not enough fat.
 But dought very good.
 Honey cake (medovik) is marvelous.
 Especially with black currant. on photo Kvas is like a obvious russian kvas.
 On photo.
 Thank you ____ Add: no salads, no beef borsch, over salted cabbage af.... only cutlets from russian menu.
 Maybe this is obstacles but....

-It’s popular for Russian cuisine with vegetarian options like borshch, dumplings, and bliny, along with great coffee and desserts.
+They specialize in Russian dishes like vegetarian borshch, dumplings, bliny, and sweet syrniki pancakes, along with great coffee and desserts.

-Yes, the cafe is good for groups and kids, offering a kids' menu and high chairs in a comfortable setting.
+Absolutely, the cafe is suitable for groups and welcomes children with a kids’ menu and high chairs available.

-The cafe accepts credit cards, debit cards, and NFC mobile payments for your convenience.
+Yes, they accept credit cards, debit cards, and NFC mobile payments for convenience.

 Get handpicked local spots, city guides, and hidden gems delivered straight to your inbox.